-In 1939 Auckland Radio moved from the Chief Post Office in central Auckland to a new, purpose-built radio station at Musick Point.
-The new location, with receiving and transmitting sites about a mile apart, offered a low-noise environment and plenty of space of large aerials.
+In 1939 Auckland Radio moved from the Chief Post Office in central Auckland to Musick Point in the eastern Auckland suburb of Bucklands Beach.
+The new location, with receiving and transmitting sites about a mile apart, offered a low-noise environment and plenty of space for large aerials.

 The Musick Memorial Radio Station was officially opened by New Zealand Prime Minister Peter Fraser on 12 January 1942.
-It became the new home of Auckland Radio ZLD and Auckland aviation radio ZLF.
-The station was closed on 30 September 1993.
+It became the new home of Auckland Radio ZLD for shipping and ZLF for aviation.

 by Ian Walker ZL1BFB and Eric Duffy ZL1ADE